Thermal Transport by Electrons and Ions in Warm Dense Aluminum: A Combined Density Functional Theory and Deep Potential Study: Results

 We investigate how norm-conserving pseudopotentials affect the computed electronic thermal conductivity $\kappa_e$.
 First of all, Fig.~\ref{fig:dos} shows DOS of two types of pseudopotentials (PP1 and PP2) at temperatures of 0.5 and 5.0 eV, where we see that the two pseudopotentials yield similar DOS of 3$s$3$p$ electrons.
 Next, Fig.~\ref{fig:kappa} illustrates the computed $\kappa_e$ from two types of pseudopotentials and those computed data from Knyazev {\it et al.}~\cite{14PP-Knyazev}, Vlc\v{e}k {\it et al.}~\cite{12B-Vlcek} and Witte {\it et al.}~\cite{18PP-Witte}, as well as the experimental data from McKelvey {\it et al.}~\cite{17SR-McKelvey}.
 Besides, $\kappa_e$ from two types of pseudopotentials are also listed in Table.\ref{tab:kappa}.

 We have the following findings.
 First, the DP-OF results agree reasonably well with the DP-KS ones, as have been previously shown in Fig.~\ref{fig:compare}.
 For example, DP-KS with the PP1 pseudopotential and the PBE XC functional yields $\kappa_e$=466.5 ${\rm Wm^{-1}K^{-1}}$ at 0.5 eV, which is 3.8\% lower than that of DP-OF (485.1 ${\rm Wm^{-1}K^{-1}}$) at the same temperature and the relative difference decreases to 1.9\% at 5.0 eV.
 The above results imply that the OFDFT is suitable to study the electronic thermal conductivity of warm dense Al ranging from 0.5 to 5.0 eV.
 Second, our calculations with the PP1 and PP2 pseudopotentials yield similar $\kappa_e$ values of around 480 and 770 ${\rm Wm^{-1}K^{-1}}$ at 0.5 and 1.0 eV, respectively.
 The results are consistent with those from Knyazev {\it et al.}, Vlc\v{e}k {\it et al.} and Witte {\it et al.} However, the $\kappa_e$ values from the two pseudopotentials at 5.0 eV deviate.
 For instance, the result of DP-OF (PBE) with the PP2 pseudopotential is 1604.6 ${\rm Wm^{-1}K^{-1}}$ while the result with the PP1 pseudopotential is only 1281.7 ${\rm Wm^{-1}K^{-1}}$, which is 20.1\% lower than the former one.
 The $\kappa_e$ values from PP1 are close to those from Witte {\it et al.}, while the $\kappa_e$ values from PP2 are consistent with the Knyazev {\it et al.} data.
 Note that Witte {\it et al.} utilized a PAW potential with 11 valence electrons and the PBE XC functional, while Knyazev {\it et al.} adopted an ultrasoft pseudopotential with 3 valence electrons and the LDA XC functional.
 It is also worth mentioning that a 64-atom cell is utilized in the work by Witte {\it et al.} while a 256-atom cell is used in the work by Knyazev {\it et al.} In this regard, the size effects may exist in the previous one according to our analysis.
 In general, both values of electronic thermal conductivity lie within the experimental data of McKelvey {\it et al.} Even so, our results demonstrate that different pseudopotentials may substantially affect the results of $\kappa_e$ at high temperatures.
 One possible reason that causes the deviation of $\kappa_e$ at 5.0 eV is the number of electrons included in the pseudopotentials.
-However, it is also possible that the deviation comes from the fact that the non-local potential correction~\cite{91B-Read,07JPCM-Knider} in Eq.~\ref{Ocoe} is ignored.
-Although we consider the non-local correction is small for warm dense Al as a previous study has pointed out for liquid Al,~\cite{07JPCM-Knider} it is still worth exploring in future.
+However, it is also possible that the deviation comes from the fact that the non-local potential correction~\cite{91B-Read,07JPCM-Knider} in Eq.~(\ref{Ocoe}) is ignored.
+Therefore, non-local corrections have to be considered when calculating the conductivity via the Kubo-Greenwood formula which is subject of future work.